sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ```

 ## BGP State event
 The event will now be published as below per schema.
 The instance data would indicate YANG module path for validation.
+The event is as well sent to syslog.

 ```
 { "sonic-events-bgp:bgp-state": { "ip": "100.126.188.90", "status": "down", "timestamp": "2022-08-17T02:39:21.286611Z" } }